When it comes to health data backup and a disaster recovery plan, healthcare organizations have a huge task on their hands.

 Offsite Storage, Backup and Recovery

-Offsite backup and disaster recovery solutions – also known as cloud backup or remote backup – are fantastic solutions for HIPAA covered entities.
+Offsite backup solutions and disaster recovery solutions – also known as cloud backup or remote server backup – are fantastic solutions for HIPAA covered entities.

 For starters, the infrastructure is already in place and ready to use.

 Healthcare professionals simply access a platform managed and maintained by the backup and recovery provider over the internet – there is no initial outlay for infrastructure and no ongoing maintenance costs.